 Joshua Patterson is the director of applied solutions engineering at NVIDIA.
 Previously, Josh worked with leading experts across the public and private sectors and academia to build a next-generation cyberdefense platform.
 He was also a White House Presidential Innovation Fellow.
 His current passions are graph analytics, machine learning, and GPU data acceleration.
 Josh also loves storytelling with data and creating interactive data visualizations.
 He holds a BA in economics from the University of North Carolina at Chapel Hill and an MA in economics from the University of South Carolina’s Moore School of Business.

-Mike Wendt is a Manager of Applied Solutions Engineering at NVIDIA.
-His research work has focused on leveraging GPUs for big data analytics, data visualizations, and stream processing.
-Prior to joining NVIDIA, Mike led engineering work on big data technologies like Hadoop, Datastax Cassandra, Storm, Spark, and others.
+Mike Wendt is a manager of applied solutions engineering at NVIDIA.
+His research work focuses on leveraging GPUs for big data analytics, data visualizations, and stream processing.
 In addition, Mike has focused on developing new ways of visualizing data and the scalable architectures to support them.
-Mike holds a BS in computer engineering from the University of Maryland.
+Previously, Mike led engineering work on big data technologies like Hadoop, Datastax Cassandra, Storm, Spark, and others.
+He holds a BS in computer engineering from the University of Maryland.

 Keith Kraus is a Senior Engineer of Applied Solutions Engineering at NVIDIA in the Washington, DC, area.
 At NVIDIA, Keith’s focus is on building GPU-accelerated solutions around data engineering, analytics, and visualization.
 Prior to working for NVIDIA, Keith did extensive data engineering, systems engineering, and data visualization work in the cybersecurity domain focused on building a GPU-accelerated big data solution for advanced threat detection and cyber-hunting capabilities.
 Previously, Keith was a member of a research team that built a tool designed to optimally place automated defibrillators in urban environments.
 Keith graduated from Stevens Institute of Technology with a BEng in computer engineering and an MEng in networked information systems.